 Donor’s stem cell collection or harvest

-When a donor is found, you have high dose treatment also called conditioning treatment.
-This involves having high dose chemotherapy.
+Once you have a donor, you have high dose treatment also called conditioning treatment.
+This involves having high amounts (doses) of chemotherapy.
 You might also have whole body radiotherapy or a targeted cancer drug, or both.

 You then have the donor's stem cells through a drip into your bloodstream.